mrihtar/sffmpeg/README.md

 It builds a static version of ffmpeg executable with a lot more external libraries included.

-Static **ffmpeg v3.2.2** build from this repository currently compiles on:
+Static <b>ffmpeg v3.2.2</b> build from this repository currently compiles on:
 <table>
 <tr><td><b>CentOS 6.8</b>        </td><td>i386 and x86_64</td>
 <td rowspan="3">